antnsn/chromeGestures/store_description.md

 • Automatic settings persistence

 Required Permissions Explained:
-• tabs: Required for closing tabs and managing tab navigation
-• scripting: Used to draw the gesture visualization on web pages
 • sessions: Enables the "reopen closed tab" feature
 • storage: Saves your gesture settings between browser sessions
-• host permission (<all_urls>): Required to draw gesture trails on any webpage you visit.
-The extension only uses this to show the visual feedback and doesn't read or modify any website content.

 Privacy & Data Usage:
 • Mouse movement is only tracked while drawing gestures